-How to use the Human Gross Anatomy dissector and web site for the laboratory portion of this course.
+How to use the Human Gross Anatomy Online Dissection Manual and make the most of your laboratory experience

 There is some material that you should know before lab.
 Lectures will explicitly prepare you for the big concepts.
 But some of the smaller ones need to be dealt with before lab.
 For example, it is important to know the names and anatomy of bony structures before lab.
 You will have access to the skeletons in the lab and the bones in the model room 24 hours a day.
 Your group will also have a bone box.
 Some of the pre-lab work will involve familiarizing yourself with the bones.
 It is also important to know relevant microanatomy, physiology, and embryology concepts before lab.
 We will sometimes remind you of relevant facts in this section as well and refer you to relevant lectures.
 We may also provide connections between imaging and anatomy that will be helpful for preparation (although there will also be discrete modules for that throughout the course).

 Before coming to the laboratory, read the relevant sections in your textbook and in the online dissection manual.
 Study the drawings in your atlas of the region to be dissected.
 Read any specific pre-lab material provided.
 Make sure that you understand the general developmental history of the structures in this region, and of the way in which blood supply and innervation reach them.
 (This last point is emphatically not the same thing as memorizing a list of paired anatomical names.
 This is really about making connections between anatomical parts that must work together and connecting that to what you are learning in other parts of this course).
 In short, please come as prepared as possible.

 Pre-lab Exercises: This involves a formal pre-lab section on the web site (usually a review of the osteolgy and/or surface anatomy) and, of course, reading the dissector beforehand.
 How you use the dissector before lab and in lab will be very different.